-Star of the week: Aldebaran | EarthSky.org
+Aldebaran is the Bull’s fiery eye | EarthSky.org

+Aldebaran is the name of one of the chariot horses in the movie (and book) “Ben Hur.”

+Interestingly, in about two million years, the NASA space probe Pioneer 10, now heading out into deep space, will pass Aldebaran.

-The reddish star Aldebaran – the fiery eye of the Bull in the constellation Taurus – is an aging star and a huge star!
+Aldebaran is an aging star and a huge star!
 The computed diameter is between 35 and 40 solar diameters.
 If Aldebaran were placed where the sun is now, its surface would extend almost to the orbit of Mercury.
-Follow the links below to learn more about this prominent and fascinating star.

-Science of star Aldebaran.
+Science of Aldebaran.
 This star glows with the orangish color of a K5 giant star.
-In visible light, it is about 153 times brighter than the sun, although its surface temperature is lower (roughly 4000 kelvins compared to 5800 kelvins for the sun).
+In visible light, it is about 153 times brighter than the sun, although its surface temperature is lower, roughly 4000 kelvins (about 3700 degrees C or 6700 degrees F) compared to 5800 kelvins (about 5500 C or 10,000 F) for the sun.

 Aldebaran is about 65 light-years away, much closer than the stars of the Hyades with which it misleadingly seems associated.
 The Hyades are about 150 light-years away.